 Assistant Professor in Science & Technology Studies.

-Researching the impact excluded users have on the shaping of sociotechnical infrastructures.
+Researching the impact marginalized users have on the shaping of sociotechnical infrastructures.

 Currently an assistant professor in Science and Technology Studies at Rensselaer Polytechnic Institute, I acquired my doctorate from the Department of Science and Technology Studies at University College London (UCL).
 My dissertation focused on the development of large sociotechnical systems, such as the public transport network, and how they are shaped and moulded by marginalized and excluded users.